Lyapunov control-inspired strategies for quantum combinatorial optimization: Introduction

 \section{Introduction}

-Combinatorial optimization problems have broad and high-value applications, including in logistics and supply chain optimization.
+Combinatorial optimization problems have a variety of broad and high-value applications, including in routing and scheduling problems \cite{golden2008vehicle,blazewicz1996job}.
 The desire to use quantum resources to aid in solving them has a long history, spanning the development of adiabatic and annealing-based strategies \cite{finnila1994quantum,PhysRevE.58.5355,brooke1999quantum}, as well as the development of early quantum algorithms \cite{durr1996quantum,durr2006quantum}.
 More recently, the quantum approximate optimization algorithm (QAOA) \cite{2014arXiv1411.4028F} was proposed in 2014, as a method for leveraging quantum computers to solve combinatorial optimization problems.
-In particular, QAOA is a method for determining an approximate solution to a combinatorial optimization problem by encoding the associated cost function $C$ into an Ising Hamiltonian $\Hp$, such that the solution of the combinatorial optimization problem is encoded in the ground state of $\Hp$.
-Then, QAOA operates in a hybrid quantum-classical framework; a classical computer is utilized to iteratively minimize the value of $\langle \psi (\{\gamma_k\},\{\beta_k\})|\Hp|\psi(\{\gamma_k\},\{\beta_k\})\rangle$ over the set of $2\ell$ parameters $\{\gamma_k\}_{k=1}^\ell $ and $\{\beta\}_{k=1}^\ell$.
-Meanwhile, a quantum computer is utilized to prepare the parametrized, multiqubit state $|\psi(\{\gamma_k\},\{\beta_k\})\rangle$, by using a parameterized quantum circuit of the form $U_{QAOA} = U_{\textrm{d}}(\beta_\ell) U_{\textrm{p}}(\gamma_\ell) \cdots U_{\textrm{d}}(\beta_1) U_{\textrm{p}}(\gamma_1)$, such that $|\psi(\{\gamma_k\},\{\beta_k\})\rangle = U_{QAOA} |\psi_0\rangle$.
-The elements of the circuit, $U_{\textrm{p}}(\cdot)$ and $U_{\textrm{d}}(\cdot)$, are created by evolution of the system under $\Hp$ and under a \emph{driver} Hamiltonian $\Hd$, which is chosen to not commute with $\Hp$.
+In particular, QAOA is a method for determining an approximate solution to a combinatorial optimization problem by using a hybrid quantum-classical framework; a classical computer is utilized to iteratively minimize the value of the cost function, and the cost function is evaluated on a quantum computer using a parameterized quantum circuit.
 Since its development, QAOA has captured the attention of numerous theoretical and experimental groups, e.g., \cite{otterbach2017unsupervised, willsch2020benchmarking, abrams2019implementation, bengtsson2019quantum, Harrigan2021, Pagano2020}, particularly as a potential application of noisy, intermediate-scale quantum (NISQ) \cite{preskill_quantum_2018} devices.